Gibbs' Reflective Cycle: Different Stages and Examples

 What Is Gibbs' Reflective Cycle?

-It is a structured method that helps people to analyze any situation and, on the basis of that, create a conclusion.
+It is a structured method that helps people to analyze any situation and, based on that, create a conclusion.
 There are 6 stages of Gibbs' cycle, which you can use step by step to examine a certain event.
 Through this, you can grow in your professional and personal life as well.
 Moreover, scholars can better understand their patient's situation when using the Gibbs reflective cycle in nursing.

 So, this is all about the cycle.
 In the upcoming section, you will learn where it originated.